 Just a few years from now, 90% of jobs will require knowledge of new technologies.
 That’s why, in addition to the old division into white and blue collars, symbolising employees performing office and manual tasks, a new category now appears, NEW, FUTURE COLLARS.
-They constantly learn, develop and change their skillset and use new technologies, such as programming, to work more effectively.
+They constantly learn, develop and change their skillset and use new technologies, such as programming, to work more efficiently and effectively.
 This gives them the freedom of choice, security and possibility to pursue a profession that provides them with a stable future and reasonable remuneration.

 We’re proud of our innovative teaching methods, which we’ve been working on since 2016.
 We currently offer 12 intensive courses tailored to the needs of today’s labour market.
 They ensure a quick and effective path to enter the IT industry.